An emergency medicine specialist and cardiologist explain how the holidays can pose health risks and how to make them more “heart-friendly.”

 For years, studies have shown that heart attacks and other cardiac episodes, such as “holiday heart syndrome” and congestive heart failure flare-ups, surge during the winter holidays, starting at Thanksgiving.
 Cardiac-related deaths are almost five percent higher this time of year, according to the American Heart Association.

-We spoke with emergency medicine specialist Henry R. Schuitema, DO, and affiliated cardiologist Daniel Tarditi, DO – who frequently see these repercussions – about how to keep the holidays as “heart-friendly” as possible and avoid unnecessary trips to the emergency room.
+We spoke with emergency medicine specialist Dr. Henry R. Schuitema, and cardiologist Dr. Daniel Tarditi, who frequently see these repercussions – about how to keep the holidays as “heart-friendly” as possible and avoid unnecessary trips to the emergency room.

 When Your Heart Health ‘Falls by the Wayside’